Olfactory bulb: Amygdala

 Associative learning between odors and behavioral responses takes place in the amygdala.
 The odors serve as the reinforcers or the punishers during the associative learning process; odors that occur with positive states reinforce the behavior that resulted in the positive state while odors that occur with negative states do the opposite.
 Odor cues are coded by neurons in the amygdala with the behavioral effect or emotion that they produce.
 In this way odors reflect certain emotions or physiological states.
 Odors become associated with pleasant and unpleasant responses, and eventually the odor becomes a cue and can cause an emotional response.
 These odor associations contribute to emotional states such as fear.
 Brain imaging shows amygdala activation correlated with pleasant and unpleasant odors, reflecting the association between odors and emotions.

 Hippocampus

-The hippocampus aids in olfactory memory and learning as well.
+The hippocampus also aids in olfactory memory and learning.
 Several olfaction-memory processes occur in the hippocampus.
-Similar to the process in the amygdala, an odor is associated with a particular reward, i.e. the smell of food with receiving sustenance.
+Similar to the process in the amygdala, an odor is associated with a particular reward, such as the smell of food and receiving sustenance.
 Odor in the hippocampus also contributes to the formation of episodic memory; the memories of events at a specific place or time.
-The time at which certain neurons fire in the hippocampus is associated by neurons with a stimulus such as an odor.
-Presentation of the odor at a different time may cause recall of the memory, therefore odor aids in recall of episodic memories.
+The time at which certain neurons fire in the hippocampus is associated with a stimulus such as an odor.
+Presentation of the odor at a different time may cause recall of the memory, so that odor aids in recall of episodic memories.